-Drew has been married to Natalie since 2004 and is a father to Honey (2009), Hutch (2012), & Macy Heart (2014).
+Drew has been married to Natalie since 2004 and is a father to Honey (2009), Hutch (2012), Macy Heart (2014), Huddle & Hobs (twin boys born in 2021).
 Drew loves to write, speak about Jesus, lead worship, play foosball, crunch on pellet ice, and the only thing ever on his Christmas list is more skit clothes for his costume closet.
 He is also a pastor at Church of the Redeemer in Greensboro, NC.

 92-96| West Forsyth High (Clemmons, NC)